adamsoutar/shortkit/assets/api-reference.md

 `esc` with `priority: 99` and it would win, even if other components mounted after it also wanted `esc`.

-**fireInInputs** decides whether the callback is fired while the user is typing.
+**triggerInInputs** decides whether the callback is fired while the user is typing.

 Some shortcuts, like `c` for create, shouldn't fire while the user is typing "carrots" into your app's Favourite Vegetable field now, should they.